 Consistent with its state-led but not state only nature, the GFMD has also established formal links with other processes such as the GFMD Civil Society, the GFMD Business Mechanism and the Mayors Mechanism.
 These institutional links have allowed the inclusion of the voices and expertise of diverse stakeholders, including academia, NGOs, trade unions, the private sector, migrants and diaspora representatives as well as local authorities, in GFMD discussions.

-- To provide a venue for policy-makers and high-level policy practitioners to informally discuss relevant policies and practical challenges and opportunities of the migration-development nexus, and engage with other stakeholders, including non-governmental organizations, experts and migrant organizations to foster practical and action-oriented outcomes at national, bilateral and international level;
+- To provide policy-makers and high-level policy practitioners a venue to informally discuss relevant policies, practical challenges and opportunities of the migration-development nexus, and to engage with other stakeholders, including non-governmental organizations, experts and migrant organizations in order to foster practical and action-oriented outcomes at national, bilateral and international level;

 - To exchange good practices and experiences, which can be duplicated or adapted in other circumstances, in order to maximize the development benefits of migration and migration flows;

 - To identify information, policy and institutional gaps necessary to foster synergies and greater policy coherence at national, regional and international levels between the migration and development policy areas;

 - To establish partnerships and cooperation between countries, and between countries and other stakeholders on migration and development;

 - To structure the international priorities and agenda on migration and development.